swisskyrepo/InternalAllTheThings/docs/redteam/escalation/windows-privilege-escalation.md

 > A service running as Administrator/SYSTEM with incorrect file permissions might allow EoP.
 You can replace the binary, restart the service and get system.

-Often, services are pointing to writeable locations:
+Often, services are pointing to writable locations:
 - Orphaned installs, not installed anymore but still exist in startup
 - DLL Hijacking
     ```powershell